-5/8-18 for typical Continental engines & others
+5/8-18 for typical Continental engines & others 14MMx1.5 for typical ULPower engines & others

-(other fitting types will be added and available as needed)
+(Other fitting types will be added and available and as needed.)

-Sensor length Length will vary depending upon application
+Sensor Height Sensor height will vary depending upon application.

-(measured from the bottom of the fitting hole to the top of oil quantity sensor) See our Outline and Mounting drawings for each sensor type for specifics
+(measured from the bottom of the fitting hole to the top of oil quantity sensor) See our Outline and Mounting drawings of each sensor type for specifics.

-Temperature Ratings:
+Temperature Limits: